-The speed of the crane functions depends on engine speed and on how far the control handles are moved in either direction from off.
+Speed of the crane functions depends on engine speed and on how far the control handles are moved in either direction from off.

 Engine speed must be fast enough to provide sufficient power for the work being done.
-The engine can stall under load if the engine speed is too slow.
+Engine can stall under load if engine speed is too slow.

-The following faults will cause a reduction in engine power and/or speed:
+Certain faults will cause a reduction in engine power and/or speed.
+Below are two such faults.